aspose-cells/Aspose.Cells-Products/cells/en/php-java/conversion/htm-to-xml/_index.md

 ---
 title: PHP HTM to XML - HTM to XML Converter
 description: Aspose Excel.
-Convert HTM to XML quickly and easily with Aspose.Cells.
-PHP HTM to XML.
-PHP Save HTM to XML.
-Save HTM as XML using PHP.
+This comprehensive solution provides PHP developers with a fully integrated approach to convert HTM to XML format, enabling seamless saving of HTM data into XML format using the Aspose.Cells library, all through efficient and customizable PHP code.
-keywords: [Aspose Excel., PHP Aspose.Cells., Convert HTM to XML in PHP., Save HTM to XML using PHP., PHP HTM to XML saveformat., HTM to XML Converter., PHP Save HTM as XML]
+keywords: [Aspose Excel., PHP Aspose.Cells., Smart HTM files to XML Converter for PHP., Convert HTM to XML in PHP., HTM files to XML Conversion in PHP., Leverage intelligent data processing to automatically parse and save HTM into XML format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}